bbrooks870/new-mirror/README.md

 - **UPSTREAM_REPO**: Link for Bot Upstream Repo, if you want default update, fill `https://github.com/breakdowns/slam-mirrorbot`.
 - **UPSTREAM_BRANCH**: Branch name for Bot Upstream Repo, fill `master`.
 ### Optional Field
 - **ACCOUNTS_ZIP_URL**: Only if you want to load your Service Account externally from an Index Link.
-Archive your Service Account json files to a zip file directly (don't archive the accounts folder.
-Select all the jsons inside and zip them only instead.
-Name the zip file with whatever you want, it doesn't matter).
+Archive the accounts folder to a zip file.
 Fill this with the direct link of that file.
 - **TOKEN_PICKLE_URL**: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.
 - **DATABASE_URL**: Your Database URL.
 See [Generate Database](https://github.com/breakdowns/slam-mirrorbot/tree/master#generate-database) to generate database (**NOTE**: If you use database you can save your sudo id permanent using `/addsudo` command).
 - **AUTHORIZED_CHATS**: Fill user_id and chat_id (not username) of you want to authorize, Seprate them with space, Examples: `-0123456789 -1122334455 6915401739`.